microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 such global state might be "which window process was the most recently focused one?"

+> _Author's note_: The terms "monarch" and "peasant" were chosen to
+> intentionally be a bit silly.
+Any relationship to an existing software model
+> is purely coincidence.
+The metaphor is what is really important here, the
+> naming just so happens to bring a bit of levity to what is otherwise a fairly
+> dense spec.
+As this terminology is only intended to be used within the code
+> itself, we're not terribly concerned about the actual choice of words here.

 #### Scenario: Open new tabs in most recently used window

 A common feature of many browsers is that when a web URL is clicked somewhere,